- Books, Literature, and Writing»

-STORYLINE - 1: A FACE IN THE MUD - Coin Find Hides Political Turmoil (Historical Fiction) - and a modern parallel
+STORYLINE - 1: A FACE IN THE MUD, Coin Find Hides Historical Turmoil (Fiction); Linked To London's Olympic City

 Harold II, king of England for only ten months